 Not all in the Workgroup agree with this approach.
 As it stands all the proposals follow the same approach.
 In respect of Entry Reserve prices, this approach results in relatively higher capacity charges compared with an alternative approach, where capacity inputs would not be reduced by Historical Contracts.
 This alternative approach would increase the Transmission Revenue recovery charges.

-Some in the Workgroup expressed concerns that, depending on the levels of interim contracts, this could mean that capacity booked particularly in the enduring period (e.g. by new infrastructure projects), could face higher reserve prices.
+Some in the Workgroup, expressed concerns that, depending on the levels of interim contracts, this could mean that capacity booked, particularly in the enduring period (e.g. by new infrastructure projects), could face higher reserve prices.

-Relevant Objectives (d) Competition: some workgroup members felt that the impact was positive as this approach preserves the UNC contractual arrangements in place prior to any changes as a result of these modifications.
+Relevant Objectives (d) Competition: Some Workgroup participants felt that the impact was positive as this approach preserves the UNC contractual arrangements in place prior to any changes as a result of these Modifications.

-However, some Workgroup members felt that this approach was negative, as this could result in users paying very different prices for the same product depending on when they procured it.
+However, some Workgroup participants felt that this approach was negative, as this could result in users paying very different prices for the same product, depending on when they procured it.
 This is not a new situation but the potential price difference under a new charging methodology could be much higher as it would be based on revenue allocation in the future.

 4.3 Multipliers